-Hope versus despair is an essential part of a Christian's life; not mere expectation or desire, but that which includes trust, confidence, and refuge in the God of hope.
+Hope versus despair is an essential part of a Christian's life; not mere expectation or desire, but that which includes trust, confidence, and refuge in God.
 Scripture reveals that God is our refuge and strength, a very present help in trouble (Psalm 46:1).
-The hope of a nation is not in man alone; however, God can use man to bring about His will.
+The hope of a nation or individual is not in man alone.

-Scripture asks a question: "Why are you cast down (or in despair)?
+Scripture asks: "Why are you cast down?
 And why are you disquieted?
-Hope you in God (Psalm 42:5).
-Hope is linked with faith as identified in God's Word: Faith is the realization of things hope for, the evidence of things not seen (Hebrews 11:1).
-But without faith it is impossible to please him: for he that comes to God must believe that he is, and that he is a rewarder of them that diligently seek him (Hebrews 11:6).
+Hope you in God" (Psalm 42:5).
+Hope is linked with faith as identified in God's Word: Faith is the realization of things hoped for, the evidence of things not seen (Hebrews 11:1).
+For without faith it is impossible to please him: for he that comes to God must believe that he is, and that he is a rewarder of them that diligently seek him (Hebrews 11:6).

 I believe God has opened the door of hope for America; though a different form of leadership.
 Scripture reveals that God has chosen the foolish things of the world to put to shame the wise; and the weak things of the world to shame the things which are mighty (1 Corinthians 1:27).